 So, here’s how it went.
 After sitting in my car, waiting in the queue for twenty minutes, my nine-year-old grandson enters the car with a big smile on his face, happy to see me.
 How was school today, I ask?
 ‘Good,” he says, and then digs into his backpack to retrieve his school issued iPad.
 On our drive to get ice cream, answers to my questions about his day were mumbled or unanswered.
 The lure of the iPad was too great a competitor!
 I felt frustrated in my desire to create a “quality” moment with Ethan.

-I love Ethan very much and I know how much he loves me and thinks of me as being real cool and interesting.
+I love Ethan very much and I know how much he loves me.
 I was okay with the silence.
 The experience, however, left me thinking about the many challenges of full-time parenting (after all, as a grandfather I have a lot of breathing room).
 It also got me thinking about the many moments parents have to convert frustration (or any other emotion that may be non-productive) into opportunities to help their children to grow into caring, empathetic, loving, responsible and capable adults.

 I thought about Daniel Siegel’s description of mental health and well-being – that mental health is associated with the integration of the body with different regions of the brain and relationships. .
 And, how could that notion of mental health and neuroscience be applied to parenting and shaping the unfolding growth of children and maximizing their mental health.